samesies/barber-jekyll/_posts/2018-08-15-aquarium-helsinki.markdown

 ![Image Scanning](/assets/images/aqua01.jpg)

+The project was developed using Unity and comprises of custom hardware and fabrication, image recognition and processing and a 3D scene with custom fish behaviours alongside population control and other optimization algorithms.

 The project has been covered in various news outlets and media of which some links are below.

 [Aalto University Magazine](https://issuu.com/aaltouniversity/docs/aum_24_en_web/26)